-1.c. - Stepped Rent (PH)

-As part of the cohort-specific Rent Reform study, Housing Connect will implement a stepped rent model for qualified Public Housing (PH) households as outlined by HUD in the Stepped Rent Policy.
+1.c Stepped Rent (PH) As part of the cohort-specific Rent Reform study, Housing Connect will implement a stepped rent model for qualified Publi Housing (PH) households as outlined by HUD in the Stepped Rent Policy.
 The rent model will increase the family's rent payment/TTP on a fixed schedule in both frequency and amount.
 The fixed schedule/stepped rent model will be disaggregated from family income allowing a family to keep more of their increased income therefore giving incentives to working families and providing opportunities to increase their self-sufficiency.

-An MTW activity may apply to new admissions only, to currently assisted households only, or to both new admissions and currently assisted households.
-The MTW activity applies only to a subset or subsets of assisted households

-An MTW activity may apply to all family types or to selected family types (i.e., non-elderly\non-disabled, elderly, disabled, other).

-This MTW activity applies to the following Public Housing developments: Harmony Park Apts (South Main)
+This MTW activity serves the following statutory objectives: Cost effectiveness Self-sufficiencv This MTW activity serves the following statutory objectives: Neutral (no cost implications) An MTW activity may apply to new admissions only, to currently assisted households only, or to both new admissions and currently assisted households.
+The MTW activity applies only to a subset or subsets of assisted households This MTW activity applies to: New admissions and currently assisted households An MTW activity may apply to all family types or to selected family types (i.e., non-elderly\non-disabled, elderly, disabled, other).
+The MTW activity applies only to selected family types This MTW activity applies to the following Public Housing developments: Harmony Park Apts (South Main) Union Plaza Midvale Solar (Sunset Gardens) Erin Meadows Granger Apartments n/a This MTW activity requires a Hardship Policy.

-Union Plaza

-Midvale Solar (Sunset Gardens)

-Erin Meadows

-Granger Apartments

-This MTW activity requires a Hardship Policy.
 The Hardship Policy is attached.

-- 1.d.
-Stepped Rent (HCV) - 3.a.
-Alternative Reexamination Schedule for Households (PH) - 3.b.
-Alternative Reexamination Schedule for Households (HCV)}

-In the prior year, under this activity, Salt Lake County (Housing Connect) MTW agency
+Attached Hardship policy applies to: 1.c. - Stepped Rent (PH) 1.d. - Stepped Rent (HCV) 3.a. - Alternative Reexamination Schedule for Households (PH) 3.b. - Alternative Reexamination Schedule for Households (HCV)} No hardship were requested in the most recent fiscal year.
+In the prior year, under this activity, Salt Lake County (Housing Connect) MTW agency Received 0 hardship requests Approved hardship requests Denied hardship requests There is\are hardship requests pending.
 This MTW activity requires an Impact Analysis.
 The Impact Analysis is attached.

-The Impact Analysis that applies to this MTW activity also applies to the following MTW activities:

-- 1.c.
-Stepped Rent (PH) - 1.d.
-Stepped Rent (HCV) - 3.a.
-Alternative Reexamination Schedule for Households (PH) - 3.b.
-Alternative Reexamination Schedule for Households (HCV)

-The Stepped Rent policy will increase tenant rents annually by an amount unrelated to each household's income.
+The Impact Analysis that applies to this MTW activity also applies to the following MTW activities: 1.c. - Stepped Rent (PH) 1.d. - Stepped Rent (HCV) 3.a. - Alternative Reexamination Schedule for Households (PH) 3.b. - Alternative Reexamination Schedule for Households (HCV) The Stepped Rent policy will increase tenant rents annually by an amount unrelated to each household's income.
 The annual stepped rent increase will be a specific dollar amount, by unit size.
 Housing Connect plans to set rent increases at 2% of Fair Market Rent based on unit size and leave it fixed for the 6-year study period.
 For households with 5 bedrooms and larger subsidies, Housing Connect will have an annual step increase of less than 2% of FMR to accommodate larger households and prevent a negative financial impact.

-Housing Connect's annual step increases are as follows:

-0 Bedroom: \$19 1 Bedroom: \$23 2 Bedroom: \$27 3 Bedroom: \$37 4 Bedroom: \$42 5+ Bedroom: \$48

-Current households will start out paying rent equal to 30% of their total retrospective annual adjusted income or a minimum rent of \$50 (whichever is larger).
+Housing Connect's annual step increases are as follows: 0 Bedroom: \$19 1 Bedroom: \$23 2 Bedroom: \$27 3 Bedroom: \$37 4 Bedroom: \$42 5+ Bedroom: \$48 Current households will start out paying rent equal to 30% of their total retrospective annual adjusted income or a minimum rent of \$50 (whichever is larger).
 After year 1, each household's rent will increase by the established amount (with exceptions for hardships).